t3ng214/aws-alexa-workshop-ask/README.md

 After the lab, you will be able to build a smart banking system skill that could be used on Alexa APP or any Echo devices.
 Talk to any Echo device and Say, “open personal banker” to start the skill.

 ##	Pre-requisites
-1. You need to bring a laptop.
-The laptop you bring must allow you to access AWS console.

-2. Please open an AWS account.
+1. Please open an AWS account.
 Go to https://aws.amazon.com and follow this quick walkthrough https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/  You need a valid credit card to set up your account.
 However, it will not be charged and we will provide AWS credit code in the workshop for your AWS service consumption.

-3. Please create an Amazon Developer account.
+2. Please create an Amazon Developer account.
 Go to the https://developer.amazon.com/ create an account for free.

-4.  **[IMPORTANT]Please download Alexa APP using global Apple Store accounts or Google play** .
+3.  **[IMPORTANT]Please download Alexa APP using global Apple Store accounts or Google play** .
 *	For Apple users, you won't be able to find the APP if you are using Chinese Apple store account.
 Do use global accounts.
 *	For google play users, you will need VPN to download the APP and change country setting to anything but China and stop GPS to enable the APP.
 If the country setting and GPS location is still China, you will meet timeout error whenever you open the APP.
 ![](img/workshop/andriod-gps.jpeg)

-5. Relative codes could be found [here](https://github.com/lab798/aws-alexa-workshop-ask/tree/master/workshop)
+4. Relative codes could be found [here](https://github.com/lab798/aws-alexa-workshop-ask/tree/master/workshop)

 ##	Lab Steps